 Need some tips on how to keep young or lethargic players engaged and excited about practice?
-Here, we share 20 practice tips to improve energy and to keep your athletes excited about the sport.
-The tips are broken down into four major sections.
+Here, we share 20 practice tips to improve energy and to keep your athletes excited about the sport broken down into four major sections.
+Download a printable of the list here.

 1 | Be a cagey practice planner